simpleid/simpleid.github.io/docs/2/system-requirements.md

 ## Introduction

+{% panel 'note' %}
-<div class="note">Server requirements for SimpleID version 2.0 and later are significantly more stringent than version 1.0 and earlier.
+Server requirements for SimpleID version 2.0 and later are significantly more stringent than version 1.0 and earlier.
 As a general rule, you will need to be hosting your own server to be able to run SimpleID 2.0 without significant workarounds.

-If you are upgrading from version 1.0, please make sure your server meets the new requirements.</div>
+If you are upgrading from version 1.0, please make sure your server meets the new requirements.
+{% endpanel %}

 ## Minimum requirements